Eastern Oklahoma VA Health Care System

 The Eastern Oklahoma VA Health Care System (EOVAHCS) serves more than 47,000 Veterans in 25 counties in eastern Oklahoma.

 EOVAHCS operates the Jack C. Montgomery VA Medical Center in Muskogee, Okla. which has 89 operating beds, including inpatient behavioral health and inpatient rehabilitation.
 EOVAHCS also operates an outpatient clinic at the Muskogee facility, behavioral medicine clinics in Muskogee and Tulsa and community based outpatient clinics in Tulsa, Hartshorne, and Vinita, Okla.
+The McCurtain County VA Community Based Outpatient Clinic in Idabel is also part of EOVAHCS and operated by STG International, Inc.

 Since 1923, our staff has been dedicated to providing quality health care to Veterans in eastern Oklahoma.
 The Jack C. Montgomery VA Medical Center has a proud legacy as we were the first VA Medical Center in the Nation to be named after a Native American.